ioncb-hassio-addons/repository-edge/example/DOCS.md

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [Jhon Coronel][jhoncb].

 For a full list of all authors and contributors, check [the contributor's page][contributors].